 Similar to cognitive-behavioral therapy (CBT), SRT helps individuals to become better connected with their bodies and physical responses, and find ways to create new neural pathways that allow for more positive reactions and regulation.

 10 Questions We Should Be Asking

-Exploring self-control and self-regulation can be worthwhile if you sometimes feel like your emotions get the better of you or if you react and behave in ways that you later question.
+Exploring self-control theory and self-regulation can be worthwhile if you sometimes feel like your emotions get the better of you or if you react and behave in ways that you later question.